3 Reasons Not to Give Friends Relationship Advice

 Posted Sep 02, 2015

 We’ve all been there: A friend is complaining about a problem, and we just know we have a great solution.
-Or maybe we see a problem that we think a friend isn’t fully aware of, and we want to draw it to his or her attention to help her solve it.
+Or maybe we see a problem that we think a friend isn’t fully aware of, and we want to draw it to her attention to help her solve it.
 Despite our good intentions, though, our advice may not be welcome, nor may it be very helpful.

 Giving unsolicited advice, particularly unsolicited advice about someone’s romantic relationship, is fraught with difficulty.
 So I am going to advise you not to give people unsolicited relationship advice.